3D 2 WALK

 thickness, stiffness, water permeability and intrusion, resistance to surface wear, and thermal insulation makes indigenous footwear so effective on specific local substrates (Ghent University, 2013), and then used this knowledge to design printed soles for use on surfaces found in other environments, such as cities.

 FFF promotes working with thin, lightweight materials to enhance the barefoot feeling and proprioception; they are also breathable, non-toxic, and sourced close to the production unit.
 While indigenous production is subtractive in the sense that raw materials are cut from larger pieces and then reassembled to manufacture the final object, 3D printing is an additive process, using just enough material to create a fully formed object layer-by-layer.
-According to Rifkin (2014), 3D printing uses approximately one tenth of the material used in subtracting
+According to Rifkin (2014), 3D printing uses approximately 1/10 of the material used in subtracting.

 FFF was granted an 18 month research grant by the Industrial Research Fund, Association University Ghent, Belgium.